 Assigning a processing profile to your archive

-You have the possibility to choose whether files downloaded directly from the archive should be given additional processing before delivery.
+You can choose if files downloaded directly from the archive should be given additional processing before delivery.
 Processing profiles can also be used to process a file that a user places in an InDesign layout using the FotoWeb Desktop Extension for Adobe Creative Suite.

-Apply processing profile: Lets you choose a specific processing profile that is always applied when the user requests files from the archive.
-The user will not be notified that processing is applied before delivery - the profile is applied transparently.
+Apply processing profile: You can select a specific processing profile that is always applied when the user requests files from the archive.
+The profile is applied transparently and the user is not notified that processing is applied before delivery.

-Allow users to select processing profile: Having chosen this option you can choose a processing profile set from the drop down list.
-The set contains several different profiles and lets the user choose which processing should be applied before the file is delivered.
+Allow users to select processing profile: You can select a processing profile set from the drop-down list.
+The set contains several different profiles and the user can choose which processing should be applied before the file is delivered.

 1. Because processing profiles are applied to all image formats that are downloaded in the archive, the original image format may be converted during download.
 A PNG file with transparency may for instance be converted to a JPEG and lose transparency information.
 If you need to retain the original format for any reason you should not use a processing profile.

 2. When a processing profile is applied to an archive, all image files downloaded from that archive by any means will be processed.
 This is also true when placing pictures in an Office document, for example.